Dead Realm

 Dead Realm was a horror-style game for the PC.
 The main gameplay consists of one player taking control of a ghost while the remaining players are humans who must avoid being haunted by the ghost.
-On August 27, 2020, 3BLACKDOT ended support and closed the official servers according to an announcement made on August 19, 2020, due to overwhelmingly negative reviews.
+On August 27, 2020, 3BLACKDOT ended support and shut down the official servers following an announcement made on August 19, 2020.The shutdown was mainly due to lack of updates, software bugs, and frequent dedicated server downtime, which caused the player base to decline over time.
+After the game’s closure, a fan community called Dead Realm Revolt was formed to reverse-engineer the server code and make the game playable again through peer-to-peer connections.

 Gameplay

 Dead Realm starts off with several players, the maximum being 8 players in a game.
-The game consist of two game modes, Seek & Reap and Bounty.
+The game consist of multiple game modes, Seek & Reap, Bounty/Escape, Reap and Bounty, Hide and Seek, Arcade Seek and Reap, Hardcore Bounty, Redemption, and The Hunted.
+Although multiple game modes were removed in the latest version (2.206).
 Seek & Reap is the basic game mode of the game.
 The game mode pits two teams, Humans, and Ghosts.
 The Humans must run or hide from the Ghost, and the Ghost attempts to find the Humans, turning them into Ghosts, who then jump scare the remaining players.
+Regarding bugs or exploits, few players have managed to no-clip in map objects in older versions.

 Development

 The game's creative directors include TheSyndicateProject, and SeaNanners, with the help of VanossGaming.

 Dead Realm was made available through the Steam Early Access platform, and was fully released on May 23, 2017.